dbdo00/dbdo00.github.io/markdown/about.md

 Rime input method is broken again.
 I set the leader key in vim as `' '`.
 I find it much easier to press than the default `\`.
 So I feel a bit happy now. and also set [^1]

-[^1]: a problem is vimwiki already had a many keybindins using leader key. so,
+[^1]: a problem is vimwiki already had a many keybindins using leader key. so,  fa

 ```lua
 vim.g.mapleader = " "